-The fight for civil rights is still going on today, and boycotting is just as important in the 1-7 as it was more than half a century ago, especially when we have corporations that support the man in the White House who preaches hate and bigotry and perpetuates lies.
+The fight for civil rights is still going on today, and boycotting is just as important now as it was more than half a century ago, especially when we have corporations that support the man in the White House who preaches hate and bigotry and perpetuates lies.
 Boycotts are one way of showing our disapproval and letting companies know, “Do.
 Not.
 Come.
 For.
 Us.”

 It’s not just the stoppage of spending, though.
 This type of resistance can also take the form of dropping that coin strategically.
 As reported by Nielsen in the 2016 study, Young, Connected, and Black, African Americans reached $1.2 trillion in buying power the year before, and will reach $1.4 trillion by 2020 — making us the largest POC consumer group in the nation.
 Thing is, only a small portion of those coins go back into Black-owned businesses — as little as three percent, according to Maggie Anderson, author of Our Black Year and founder of The Empowerment Experiment.
 Pouring your fetty back into Black-owned brands not only helps keep your paper in the community, but also helps create jobs and economic growth.
 Start off with trying one or two new Black-owned businesses every month, and when you cop things you really like, tell your friends and family, and then, spread the love on social media.
 After-school job on deck?
 Deposit those funds into an account where you can #BankBlack, such as Liberty Bank & Trust or OneUnited Bank.